Concrete Fire Resistance Calculator

 • AS 3600:2018 Concrete Structures

-The below calculator allows engineers to calculate fire resistance periods, and provides detailed, code referenced calculation reports explaining the results.
+The below calculator allows engineers to calculate fire resistance periods and improve the fire resistance of concrete designs by providing provides detailed, code referenced calculation reports explaining the results.

 Starting SkyCiv RC Fire Resistance Calculator...